-Do PSUs Come With Cables?
+Do PSUs Comes With Cables?
 A Comprehensive Guide

 When building a new computer or upgrading an existing one, choosing the right power supply unit (PSU) is crucial.
 However, many people are unsure whether PSUs come with the necessary cables to connect to their components.
 When purchasing a power supply unit (PSU), it’s important to understand whether cables are included.
 While some PSUs come with a full set of cables necessary for connecting to various components in a computer system, others may only include essential cables or none at all.
 These cables typically include those for motherboard power, CPU power, PCIe connectors for graphics cards, SATA connectors for storage drives, and peripheral connectors for devices like fans and lighting.
 Checking the specifications and contents of the PSU package ensures you have the necessary cables for your system build.